 Traveling to colder climes?
 Ice hotels are ephemeral works of art constructed each winter.
-Everything — buildings, sculptures, furniture, chandeliers, drinking glasses — is made of ice.
-Everything, that is, but the subzero sleeping bags that keep you cozy while you sleep on a bed of ice.
-In Jukkasjärvi, Sweden, architects, designers and artists use snow guns and blocks of ice to create the Icehotel, gradually adding on sections — guest rooms, an ice chapel, an ice bar — over the course of six weeks.
+In Jukkasjärvi, Sweden, architects, designers, and artists use snow guns and blocks of ice to create the Icehotel, gradually adding on sections — guest rooms, an ice chapel, an ice bar — over the course of six weeks.
+Moreover, the new Icehotel 365 just opened — a permanent structure that includes ice art suites as well as deluxe suites with private saunas.
 Hôtel de Glace Québec warms you up with outdoor spas and saunas or you can splurge on a themed suite with fireplace and private spa.
-The Igloo Hotel in Sorrisniva, Norway, on the banks of the Alta River offers front-row views of the Northern Lights.
+The Igloo Hotel on the banks of the Alta River in Norway offers front-row views of the Northern Lights.
 A bit more rustic, Iglu-Dorf in Engelberg and other Swiss locations are villages of individual igloos connected by tunnels.
 Pass the time with winter sports like snowshoeing, or take an igloo workshop to learn how to build your own igloo at home.
 Just remember that like other ice hotels, it will melt away come spring.

 The ultimate in romance and a thrill for history lovers, castle hotels can be found throughout Europe.
-Cross the drawbridge of Ashford Castle in Cong, County Mayo, Ireland, and you’ll amble into the elegant rooms with period furniture, fine art objects and suites with claw-foot tubs.
-Parador de Alarcón in Spain doesn’t skimp on comfort while fully embracing its original defensive nature with its medieval stonework, arrow slit windows and location atop a rocky peak surrounded on three sides by the river Jucar.
-Rent a room or the entire medieval village of Castello di Gargonza surrounded by olive trees, grapevines and woods in Tuscany, Italy.
+Cross the drawbridge of Ashford Castle in Cong, County Mayo, Ireland, and you’ll amble into the elegant rooms with period furniture, fine art objects, and suites with claw-foot tubs.
+Rent a room or the entire medieval village of Castello di Gargonza surrounded by olive trees, grapevines, and woods in Tuscany, Italy.

 Few American buildings are more picturesque than the country’s lighthouses.
-At bed and breakfast inns made from former lighthouses, Victorian ambiance, lazy lighthouse cats and stunning coastal views are included.
+At bed and breakfast inns made from former lighthouses, Victorian ambiance, lazy lighthouse cats, and stunning coastal views are included.
 East Brother Light Station is located on an island near San Francisco.
-The station features five guest rooms — four in the keeper’s quarters and a more rustic one in the fog signal building — with views of the San Francisco skyline, Mount Tamalpais and the Marin coastline.
-Heceta Head Lighthouse and Bed & Breakfast between Florence and Yachats, Ore., warms guests fireside in its parlors and serves up a seven-course — yes seven! — breakfast.
-Listed on the National Register of Historic Places, Big Bay Point Lighthouse Bed and Breakfast in Big Bay, Mich., has a sauna and 40 acres of wooded trails on the shores of Lake Superior.
-Another Great Lakes stay, Braddock Point Bed & Breakfast is a still-working lighthouse on Lake Ontario near Rochester, N.Y.
+The station features five guest rooms — four in the keeper’s quarters and a more rustic one in the fog signal building — with views of the San Francisco skyline, Mount Tamalpais, and the Marin coastline.
+Heceta Head Lighthouse and Bed & Breakfast between Florence and Yachats, Oregon, warms guests fireside in its parlors and serves up a seven-course — yes seven! — breakfast.
+Listed on the National Register of Historic Places, Big Bay Point Lighthouse Bed and Breakfast in Big Bay, Michigan, has a sauna and 40 acres of wooded trails on the shores of Lake Superior.

 Trains, planes and more